rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 Palatal harmony in Erzya affects the alveolar stops in affix onset, i.e. orthographically the neutral plosives T and D, as well as the nasal N are realized with subsequent palatal marking in ь, е and я.
-Since there are other affixes ending in %Онь ‘GEN; POSS-1SG>GEN (with kin and relation terms)’, and %Оть ‘POSS-2SG>GEN (with kin and relation terms)’ but these are never realized as non-palatal variants in the standard language, we might assume that the neutral stops, phonematically represented with majuscule archiphonemes in %ON and %OT, are non-palatalized phonemes with allophonic variation in t / t́; d / d́, and n / ń respectively.
+Since there are other affixes ending in -Онь ‘GEN; POSS-1SG>GEN (with kin and relation terms)’, and -Оть ‘POSS-2SG>GEN (with kin and relation terms)’ but these are never realized as non-palatal variants in the standard language, we might assume that the neutral stops, phonematically represented with majuscule archiphonemes in -ON and -OT, are non-palatalized phonemes with allophonic variation in t / t́; d / d́, and n / ń respectively.
 Hence the Erzya literary language provides marginal evidence in rebutal to the experimental minimalization of consonant phonemes (cf. Abondolo 1987).
 Palatal harmony is triggered by the left context, and the sets applicable to vowel